AsyaYeromina/kottans-frontend/README.md

     ```
     const greeting = (name = "Anonymous") => "Hello " + name;
     ```
-- The **rest parameter** allows you create functions that take a variable number of arguments
+- The **rest parameter** allows you to create functions that take a variable number of arguments
     ```
     function howMany(...args) { // can receive several arguments;
         args.length;